Skip to content

 Expanded(

-child: Text('This is a very long text that will now wrap properly'),
+child: Text('This text will wrap properly'),

 ),